Omusubi0123/mpi-tutorial/mpi-tutorial.typ

 ```
 ]

-= Collective Coommunication
+= Collective Communication

-== syncronization
+== synchronization

 - Collective communication is a communication method that #underline[involves all processes in a communicator].
-- In collective communiaction, syncronization among all process is required.
+- In collective communication, synchronization among all process is required.
 - All process cannot proceed until all processes reach the same point.
 - To achieve this, MPI provides several collective communication functions.